-These Chocolate Crackle Biscuits are a pretty, delicious and just like a brownie in biscuit form!
+These Chocolate Crackle Cookies are pretty, delicious and just like a brownie in biscuit form!

 These would make a beautiful Christmas Cookie, they are just so pretty once baked and of course delicious!
 A fun way to make a biscuit with a few extra steps thrown in.
 Plus I don’t think you can have too many biscuit and cookie recipes on-hand!
 I am getting quite a recipe collection which you can check out here